Edge Wallet Review and In-Depth User Guide

 2. Create an account.

 The first time you run the app you will need to create an account with Edge.
 You must set a username, password, and 4 digit pin.
-These account details are used to encrypt your wallet info on Edge servers in case you lose or break your device.
+These account details are used to access your wallet and restore it if your device is lost, damaged, or stolen.
 So be sure to use a username and password that have never been used for any other account.

 3. Add more cryptocurrencies.